 With these constraints we find that the 17 configurations presented in Fig. 2 may occur during the simulations.
 Configuration A shows a tube that has always been waterfilled and water-wet.
 The configurations B-Q represent tubes that at some point have been invaded by oil and thus may have altered wettability.
-The curvatures of the gas-oil interfaces present in the configurations are always positive, whereas the gas-water and oil-water interfaces may have positive or negative curvatures to satisfy Eq.
+The curvatures of the gas- oil interfaces present in the configurations are always positive, whereas the gas-water and oil-water interfaces may have positive or negative curvatures to satisfy Eq.
 (5).
 In Table 1 we have specified the combinations of receding and advancing contact angles for which the different fluid configurations may occur.
 Contact angles are also specified to discriminate between the three wetting sequences whenever it is possible.
 Three-phase fluid configurations in mixed-wet angular tubes have previously been analyzed by Piri and Blunt (2002, 2004, 2005).
 As opposed to us, they also consider cases where gas is wetting relative to oil.
 However, they have not accounted for our configurations F and K, which may occur when contact angle hysteresis is large.
-To our knowledge, only the configurations A-D, H, I, M and N have been observed by experiments in triangular tubes or in micromodels (e.g., Dong et al., 1995; Dong and Chatzis, 1995; Zhou et al., 1997; Keller et al., 1997; Spildo and Buckley, 1999).
+To our knowledge, only the configurations A-E, H, I, M and N have been observed by experiments in triangular tubes or in micromodels (e.g., Kovscek et al., 1993; Dong and Chatzis, 1995; Dong et al., 1995; Keller et al., 1997; Zhou et al., 1997; Spildo and Buckley, 1999).

-Assumption (i) implies that oil is always wetting relative to gas, i.e., $\theta{go} < \frac{\pi}{2}$ .
-Hence, bulk oil can not be bounded by gas layers in the cross-sections.
+Assumption (i) implies that oil is always wetting relative to gas, i.e., $\theta{go} < \frac{\pi}{2}$.
+Hence, bulk oil cannot be bounded by gas layers in the cross-sections.
 Assumption (ii) is introduced to restrict the number of AMs in cases where contact angle hysteresis is large.
 If it is possible, in theory, that the number of AMs present in a cross-section could increase constantly as the number of saturation change reversals increases.
 For example, if Eq.
-(9) is satisfied for the oil-water contact angles, water invasion into configuration C may be a displacement to configuration E, while oil invasion into configuration E may be a displacement to configuration F. A subsequent water invasion into configuration F could then result in formation of a fourth AM in the corner, separating bulk water from a second oil layer.
+(9) is satisfied for the oil-water contact angles, water invasion into configuration C may be a displacement to configuration E, while oil invasion into configuration E may be a displacement to configuration F could then result in formation of a fourth AM in the corner, separating bulk water from a second oil layer.
 Even though Eq.
-(9) is satisfied, we do not allow formation of a new AM in the corner when two AMs are already present on the surface of altered wettability, by assumption (ii).
-We believe that this simplification is reasonable, since new AMs are likely to interfere with the AMs already present in most of these cases.
-Hence, water invasion into the bulk of configuration F is always assumed to be a displacement from configuration F to E.
+(9) is satisfied, we do not allow formation of a new AM in the corner when two AMs are already present on the surface of altered wettability, by